-Apoptosis (the Greek word for "falling off", for example, of leaves from a tree) is the process of programmed cell death.
+Apoptosis (the Greek word for "falling off," for example, of leaves from a tree) is the process of programmed cell death.
 Apoptosis is a normal, physiological mechanism found in multicellular organisms that is important for the development and maintenance of proper physiological functioning and for the protection against cancer and other diseases.
 An example of the essential function of apoptosis in developmental processes is the formation of fingers in vertebrates.
 Initially, the digits are fully connected by webbing.
 During development, the web is eliminated by programmed cell death.
-An estimated 10^{11} of the $\sim 10^{14}$ cells of an adult human die every day through apoptosis and are replaced by new ones.
-Apoptosis is also important for the elimination of virus-infected or malignantly transformed cells.
+An estimated $10^{11}$ of the $\sim 10^{14}$ cells of an adult human die everyday through apoptosis and are replaced by new ones.
+Apoptosis is also important for the elimination of virusinfected or malignantly transformed cells.
 Abnormal apoptosis may result in neurodegenerative diseases such as Alzheimer's, Parkinson's, and Huntington's diseases, as well as in damage caused by stroke or heart attack.

 The apoptotic program includes a sequence of cellular morphological changes: As a first step, the cell begins to shrink.
 Its chromatin becomes condensed at the nuclear periphery and the cytoskeleton collapses.
 Subsequently, the nuclear envelope disappears, the DNA is fragmented, and the plasma membrane forms irregular bulges (blebs).
-Eventually the cell disintegrates into numerous membrane-enclosed vesicles called apoptotic bodies.
+Eventually, the cell disintegrates into numerous membrane-enclosed vesicles called apoptotic bodies.
 Apoptotic bodies are phagocytosed by neighboring cells and macrophages.
 Apoptosis should be differentiated from necrosis, which is a form of cell death that results from trauma, such as acute cellular injury.
-In this case, water rushes into necrotic cell due to the loss of cell membrane integrity.
+In this case, water rushes into the necrotic cell due to the loss of cell membrane integrity.
 The cell swells, its organelles lose their function, and the cell eventually bursts, spilling its contents into the extracellular space.

-The processes of apoptosis are mainly controlled by caspases, a family of cysteinyl aspartate-specific proteases.
-Caspases are heterotetramers, consisting of two α and two β -subunits, which are expressed as inactive, single-chained zymogens (procaspases).
-Upon activation, the N-terminal prodomain is excised and the α - and β -subunits are proteolytically separated to yield the active $\alpha_2\beta_2$ caspase.
+The processes of apoptosis are mainly controlled by caspases, a family of cysteinyl-aspartate-specific proteases.
+Caspases are heterotetramers, consisting of two $\alpha$ - and two $\beta$ -subunits, which are expressed as inactive, single-chained zymogens (procaspases).
+Upon activation, the N-terminal prodomain is excised and the $\alpha$ - and $\beta$ -subunits are proteolytically separated to yield the active $\alpha_2\beta_2$ caspase.
 Two types of apoptotic caspases can be distinguished: initiator and effector (executioner) caspases.
 Initiator caspases cleave inactive zymogen precursors of effector caspases, thereby activating them.
 The effector caspases then cleave other cellular proteins, triggering the apoptotic process.

 Apoptosis may be induced in two ways (Figure 1.8): External signals trigger the extrinsic pathway (death by commission), while the absence of external signals that inhibit apoptosis can lead to the activation of the intrinsic pathway (death by omission).
-The extrinsic pathway is induced by binding of a so-called death ligand (e.g., the Fas ligand) on an inducing cell to the death receptor (Fas receptor) on the surface of the cell destined to undergo apoptosis.
-This leads to activation of the initiator caspase-8 (and possibly caspase-10), which triggers executioner caspases to cleave their substrate proteins, driving the cell into apoptosis.
-The internal pathway is
+The extrinsic pathway is induced by the binding of a so-called death ligand (e.g. the Fas ligand) on an inducing cell to the death receptor (Fas receptor) on the surface of the cell destined to undergo apoptosis.
+This leads to activation of the initiator caspase-8 (and possibly caspase-10), which triggers

-Fig. 1.8 Extrinsic and intrinsic pathways of apoptosis.
+Figure 1.8 Extrinsic and intrinsic pathways of apoptosis.
 Programmed cell death can be induced by extrinsic signals from a death ligand or by an apoptotic stimulus that leads to the release of cytochrome c from mitochondria.
 In both cases, an initiator caspase is activated that activates executioner caspases, which cleave their substrates.
 This program eventually leads to cell death.
-(Adapted from Ref.
-[3] with kind permission from Macmillan Publishers Ltd., Copyright 2002.)
+Source: [3] / Springer Nature.